nuitrcs/pythonworkshops/intropython/Part_4/readme.md

 **If you download files from the links above, you have to click through to the RAW version of the notebook and download that.
-If you download from the links above, the files won't open because they are web pages, not the raw files.**
+If you download directly from the links above, the files won't open because they are web pages, not the raw files.**

 ## Downloading Exercises